Municipal Services - Public Works

 Regular office hours 8:30 a.m. to 4:30 p.m.

-The Department of Public works consists of the following seven divisions: Administration; Engineering; Highway; Street Lighting; Solid Waste & Recycling; Water; and Sewer.
+The Department of Municipal Services - Public Works consists of the following seven Public Works divisions: Administration; Engineering; Highway; Street Lighting; Solid Waste & Recycling; Water; and Sewer.
 Each of the divisions are described below.

 The Administration Division oversees the operations of the department and is responsible for all long range planning.
 The administrative staff coordinates the department's activities, develops and monitors the annual budget, assists in Capital Improvement Program development, prepares personnel and payroll records for fifty-five employees, coordinates the hiring of new employees, manages labor agreement issues, develops and implements departmental policies, oversees the production of the potable water supply, coordinates the administrative support for all divisions, and handles all public inquiries.